Create and configure models

 -

-Model behavior: Some connections allow the builder to select a specific type of model behavior:
+Model behavior: Some connections allow builders to select a specific model behavior type.
+The following options are available:

-- Read-only: ( REST connections) A model that can only query (and not update) data.
+- Read-only: (REST connections) A model that can query data but cannot create, update, or delete data.

 -

-Query on page load: If unchecked, no data rows are loaded into the model when the page initially loads.
-Uncheck this box to use this model to create new records, or to load this model later via an action flow (for example, opening it in a drawer or modal).
+Query on page load: To query data when a page loads, turn on the toggle.
+When turned off, no data rows are loaded into the model on initial page load.
+In this case, you can use the model to create new records or load later using an action flow such as opening it in Drawers or Modals.

 -

-Allow Page Render Before Query Completes: Controls whether Nintex Apps must finish loading the metadata for the model before rendering the Nintex Apps page.
-(Only available if Query on page load is checked.)
-By default, Nintex Apps loads metadata for every model prior to rendering a page, even those without visible UI components.
-A model containing a picklist with hundreds or thousands of values could extend page load times, especially if there are many models on a page.
-Use this property to tailor which models have a higher priority, giving users access to the most meaningful data and UI elements first.
+Allow page render before query completes: (Available only if the Query on page load toggle is turned on.)
+Determines whether Nintex Apps must finish loading the metadata for the model before rendering the Nintex Apps page.
+By default, Nintex Apps loads metadata for every model before rendering a page, even those without visible UI components.
+If a model includes a picklist with a large number of values, it can increase page load time, especially when multiple models are used on the same page.
+Use this property to prioritize important models so users see key data and UI elements sooner.

 -

-When unchecked, the model is considered synchronous —meaning it is given priority and its query must complete before the page renders.
+When turned off, the model is treated as synchronous and its query must complete before the page renders.

 -